davekeck/EBDateFormatter/README.md

 ## Requirements

 - iOS 6.
-(Earlier platform versions have not been tested.)
+(Earlier platforms have not been tested.)
 - Automatic reference counting (ARC) must be enabled for the source files.

 ## Integration